felix-rosenberger/felix-rosenberger/README.md

 - 💾 [Big Data Tweet Analysis with MongoDB and Hadoop](https://github.com/felix-rosenberger/Tweet-Text-NLP-with-MapReduce.git)
 - 💾 [Efficient Big Data Querying with R-Tree](https://github.com/felix-rosenberger/R-Tree)

-# How to reach me
-I am on LinkedIn.
-Reach out by clicking [here](https://www.linkedin.com/in/felix-rosenberger-1522761b3/).
 <!--
 **felix-rosenberger/felix-rosenberger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.